 Welcome to the Honours Academy (HA) of The Hang Seng University of Hong Kong (HSUHK).
-As the Head of the HA, I am excited to introduce this newly established programme in Hong Kong.
+As the Head of the HA, I am excited to introduce this innovative student development programme in Hong Kong.
 HA is founded with the goals to bring together resources inside and outside of HSUHK in a systematic manner for talent development.
 We are committed to nurturing future leaders who will create a positive impact on society, both locally and globally.

 The HA is built on the excellent foundation of HSUHK’s academic diversity and seeks to develop our homegrown high-achievers through an innovative and flexible interdisciplinary curriculum structure.
 While our students pursue diverse majors, HA serves as a hub to inspire them to think broadly and collaborate constructively with each other with the concerted support and efforts across different units in HSUHK.
 This unprecedented initiative in HSUHK reflects our dedication to education.